carvel-dev/ytt/CONTRIBUTING.md

 # Communication

-We prefer communicating asynchronously through GitHub issues and the [k14s Slack channel](https://kubernetes.slack.com/archives/CH8KCCKA5).
+We prefer communicating asynchronously through GitHub issues and the [#carvel Slack channel](https://kubernetes.slack.com/archives/CH8KCCKA5).
 In order to be inclusive to the community, if a conversation related to an issue happens outside of these channels, we appreciate summarizing the conversation's context and adding it to an issue.

 # Propose a Change